 The ITIL framework, or Information Technology Infrastructure Library, is a major framework in IT service management.
-Because IT is a constantly changing subject, it is critical for ITIL developers to update it continuously to stay up with contemporary technology and best practices for its management.
+Because IT is a constantly changing subject, ITIL developers must update it continuously to stay up with contemporary technology and best practices for its management.
 In light of this, a new version of ITIL, ITIL V4, has been released.
-One of the fundamental changes has been an orientation towards the Lean-Agile approach.
-This article will explain the significant modifications that have been implemented in the current edition of ITIL through the means of this post on ITIL V3 versus ITIL V4.
+One of the fundamental changes has been an orientation toward the Lean-Agile approach.
+This article will explain the significant modifications implemented in the current edition of ITIL through this post on ITIL V3 versus ITIL V4.

 ITIL Version 3